-Among our core values is the desire to involve people who currently use or have used our services in the management and provision of those services.
+Volunteers are essential to Mind in Camden – bringing a wide range of experience, insight, interest and commitment.
+One of our core principles is the desire to involve people who use, or have used, our services.
 Each individual has the potential to make a unique contribution and we welcome this diversity.

 Mind in Camden principles: